-The Chase IHG Premier Card is one of the more underrated hotel cards in this business.
-While IHG is overshadowed by giants Hilton and Marriott, they still have many properties around the world.
+The Chase IHG Premier Card is one of the more underrated hotel cards in the industry business.
+It’s especially nice for business people on to go who don’t want to stay at relatively lavish hotels.
 IHG is the parent company of Holiday Inn, Kimpton Hotels, and InterContinental Hotels & Resorts, to name a few.

 Is this card worth your while?

 The IHG Premier currently has an all-time high public sign-up bonus of 120,000 IHG points.
 The bonus comes in two parts:

 - 80,000 points for $2,000 in the first three months (basically the card’s normal bonus)

 - 40,000 more points for another $3,000 in the first six months

 This card earns 10x IHG points per $1 spent on IHG hotel purchases.
 It also earns 2x points on gas stations, grocery stores, and restaurants and 1x on all other purchases.
 This structure makes it best for IHG purchases.

 This card has an $89 annual fee (NOT waived the first year).